-Advanced Configuration
+Advanced Setup

-OIDC / Oauth2
+OIDC / OAuth2

-To enable OAuth2 login, you must create a client on the respective OAuth provider, for example Github or Google.
+To enable OAuth2 login, you must create a client on the respective OAuth provider, for example GitHub or Google.

-Komodo also supports self hosted Oauth2 providers like Authentik, Gitea and Keycloak.
+Komodo also supports self hosted OAuth2 providers like Authentik, Gitea and Keycloak.

 - Komodo uses the